hautahi/IM_GreedyCELF/markdown/IM_GreedyCELF.md

 <center> <h1>Influence Maximization in Python - Greedy vs. CELF</h1> </center>

-Influence Maximization (IM) is a field of network analysis with an enormous range of applications from viral marketing to disease modelling and public health interventions.
+Influence Maximization (IM) is a field of network analysis with a lot of applications - from viral marketing to disease modelling and public health interventions.
 IM is the task of finding a small subset of nodes in a network such that the resulting "influence" propagating from that subset reaches the largest number of nodes in the network.
-"Influence" in this case represents anything that can be passed across connected peers within a network, such as information, behavior, disease or product adoption.
+"Influence" represents anything that can be passed across connected peers within a network, such as information, behavior, disease or product adoption.

-[Kempe et al. (2003)](https://www.cs.cornell.edu/home/kleinber/kdd03-inf.pdf) were the first to formalize IM as the following combinatorial optimization problem: Given a network with $N$ nodes and given a "spreading" or propagation process on that network, choose a "seed set" $S$ of size $k$<$N$ to maximize the number of nodes in the network that are ultimately influenced.
+[Kempe et al. (2003)](https://www.cs.cornell.edu/home/kleinber/kdd03-inf.pdf) were the first to formalize IM as the following combinatorial optimization problem: Given a network with $n$ nodes and given a "spreading" or propagation process on that network, choose a "seed set" $S$ of size $k<n$ to maximize the number of nodes in the network that are ultimately influenced.

 Solving this problem turns out to be extremely computationally burdensome.
 For example, in a relatively small network of 1,000 nodes, there are ${n\choose k} \approx 8$ trillion different possible candidates of size $k=5$ seed sets, which is impossible to solve directly even on state-of-the-art high performance computing resources.
-Consequently, a very active literature over the last 15 years has been dedicated to finding approximate solutions to the problem that can be solved quickly.
+Consequently, a very active literature over the last 15 years has tried to find approximate solutions to the problem that can be solved quickly.
 This post walks through how to implement two of the earliest and most fundamental approximation algorithms in Python - the Greedy and the CELF algorithms - and compares their performance.

 We begin by loading a few modules.
-There are many popular network modelling packages, such as  [`NetworkX`](https://networkx.github.io/), but we will use the [`igraph`](http://igraph.org/python/) package in this post to model our networks (in a future post, you can see how this can be done with a simple [`pandas`](https://pandas.pydata.org/) dataframe).
+There are many popular network modelling packages, but we'll use the [`igraph`](http://igraph.org/python/) package (in a future post, you can see how this can be done with a simple [`pandas`](https://pandas.pydata.org/) dataframe).

 ```python